spacehuhn/SimpleButton/README.md

 - double clicked
 - holding

-It also works with buttons that are connected to a PCF8574 or PCF8575 GPIO expander!
+It also works with buttons that are connected to a PCF8574, PCF8575 or MCP23017 GPIO expander!
-For that my [PCF8574](https://github.com/spacehuhn/PCF8574) library is integrated, so you don't need to install any additional library.

-## To-Do:
-- Add support for MCP23017 GPIO expander

 ## Installation